brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/_index.md

 {{</ alert >}}

 This user manual assumes you already have an Oscar account.
-To request an Oscar account, fill in the [new user acccount](account) form.
-People external to Brown can get access to Oscar by having a sponsored Brown account.
-Please work with your department to get sponsored Brown accounts for any external collaborators
+If you do not have an Oscar account, you can request one by filling and submitting our [new user account](account) form.
+Individuals external to Brown can get access to Oscar by having a sponsored Brown account.
+Please work with your department to get sponsored Brown accounts for any external collaborators.